drcklinn/profile/README.md

-- 👋 Hi, I’m @drcklynn
+- 👋 Hi, I’m @drcklinn
 - 👀 I’m interested in these new things of webservers and hosting ...
 - 🌱 I’m currently backed off my profession ...
 - 💞️ I’m looking to collaborate on Apache ...
 - 📫 How to reach me ...email:mrchanmp@yandex.com​
--                       email:mrchanmp@proton.me
+- 📫 How to reach me ...email:mrchanmp@proton.me
+- 📫 How to reach me ...email:webmail@mrchanmp.us.kg
+- 📫 How to reach me ...email:drcklynn@github.oktaidp​
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...nothing specials